Giant gecko

 TRIVIA

-• Orignall creator of idea is Jasper-19, which was at her time very active admin of Colderra.
+• Original creator of idea is Jasper-19, which was at her time very active admin of Colderra.

 • Jasper has real pet leopard geckos, on which are giant geckos based on.